Rings of small rank over a Dedekind domain and their ideals: Acknowledgements

 \section{Acknowledgements}

 A previous version of this paper served as my senior thesis at Harvard College.
 I thank my thesis advisor, Benedict Gross, for many helpful discussions and comments.
 I thank Melanie Wood for clarifications on the relationships between my work and hers.
 I thank Arul Shankar for useful discussions, especially for informing me that he and Wood had been interested in the question answered by Corollary \ref{cor:at least 1 res}.
 I thank Brian Conrad for the suggestion that I work with Prof.~Gross.
-Finally, I thank Ken Ono for suggesting RMS as a publication venue.
+I thank Noam Elkies and the editors for hunting down some subtle errors.
+I thank Ken Ono for suggesting RMS as a publication venue.